isomerpages/imh-smhc/_speakers/Track Speakers/Mr Bernard Lim.md

 access for persons living with dementia and caregivers to connect to an ecosystem of solutions via a mobile application.

-In the World Alzheimer’s month of September , he kicked off a series of “Back to the Heartlands” outreach projects by taking Dementia Singapore to the communities, engaging the heartlanders and spreading dementia awareness on the ground.
+In the World Alzheimer’s month of September, he kicked off a series of “Back to the Heartlands” outreach projects by taking Dementia Singapore to the communities, engaging the heartlanders and spreading dementia awareness on the ground.